PollRobots/sdf_tool/docs/how-to.md

 describe the SDF.
 It supports a VIM mode if you like that kind of thing.

-Updates to the code editor are automatically applied if you stop typing for long enough.
+Updates to the code editor are automatically applied if you stop typing for long enough &mdash; approximately a second.
 This may cause the generated image to fritz out if you are in the middle of something, but also makes the process interactive without needing to explicitly _Run_ something.

 The [FAQ](faq) has a simple example that you can cut and paste into the editor to see the whole process in action.

 ## Interactive value panel

 If the code you have written contains interactive values, then the sliders to control those values will appear in this panel.

 Interactive values have two forms